act-rules/act-rules.github.io/_rules/text-spacing-not-important-b8bb68.md

 #### Failed Example 1

-This `p` element has a `line-height` of `10px !important` (equals `0.625em` ) which is below the permissible minimum, given the default pixel size of the body is 16 pixels.
+This `p` element has a `line-height` of `10px !important` (equals `0.625em` ) which is below the recommended minimum, given the default pixel size of the body is 16 pixels.

 ```html
 <html>